serratus/quaggaJS/index.md

 ### Quagga.start()

 When the library is initialized, the `start()` method starts the video-stream and begins locating and decoding the images.

 ### Quagga.stop()

 If the decoder is currently running, after calling `stop()` the decoder does not process any more images.
 Additionally, if a camera-stream was requested upon initialization, this operation also disconnects the camera.

 ### Quagga.onProcessed(callback)

 This method registers a `callback(data)` function that is called for each frame after the processing is done.
 The `data` object contains detailed information about the success/failure of the operation.
 The output varies, depending whether the detection and/or decoding were successful or not.

 ### Quagga.onDetected(callback)

-Registers a `callback(data)` function which is triggered whenever a barcode-pattern has been located and decoded successfully.
+Registers a `callback(data)` function which is triggered whenever a barcode- pattern has been located and decoded successfully.
 The passed `data` object contains information about the decoding process including the detected code which can be obtained by calling `data.codeResult.code`.

 ### Quagga.decodeSingle(config, callback)

 In contrast to the calls described above, this method does not rely on `getUserMedia` and operates on a single image instead.
 The provided callback is the same as in `onDetected` and contains the result `data` object.

 ## <a name="resultobject">The result object</a>

 The callbacks passed into `onProcessed`, `onDetected` and `decodeSingle` receive a `data` object upon execution.
 The `data` object contains the following information.
 Depending on the success, some fields may be `undefined` or just empty.

 ```javascript
 {